CyberGhost Review - UPDATED Jul. 2017

 CyberGhost is a serious contender in the world of VPN providers.
 It is also one of the rare VPN providers that offers a free version of its VPN with unlimited bandwidth – although it does have more than a few drawbacks.
 The paid version has numerous features and provides great security and speeds.
 Moreover, the VPN client is rather easy to use.
-Basically, there’s almost nothing to not like about CyberGhost.
+Basically, as you will see in our CyberGhost review, there’s almost nothing not to like about CyberGhost.

 Even first-time VPN users will quickly understand how to use CyberGhost and what it can offer its customers.
 Installing the client is simple and doesn’t take more than a few minutes.
 When you open the client, you first have to choose the purpose of using a VPN, including torrenting, wi-fi protection, anonymous surfing, etc. You can also select their custom setting where you will find the menu with options to log in, activate a new key or upgrade your current account.
 You can choose a region and IP address to connect to.
 There are advanced settings too.